 Much referenced elsewhere in this blog – here specifically on this topic.
 And of course Hofstadter was famously critical of AGI hype when many of its prime movers, including Kurzweil, were present.]

-[(*2) of course it does come from real algorithmic processing of feedback – but many many layers of algorithms over evolutionary time.
+[(*2) of course it does come from real algorithmic processing of empirical feedback – but many many layers of algorithms, continuously recycled over evolutionary time.
+There’s as much psychological feed-forward as physical feed-back (hence “kinda” retro-causality).
 The evolved intelligent mind involves creative slipping beyond blind causal processing – that’s THE point.]